sbusso/scrapework/docs/Design.md

-# Scraperwork Design
+# Scrapework Design

-This document outlines the design and components of the Scaperwork Framework, a Python-based framework inspired by Scrapy but designed to be more in-process oriented and accessible.
+This document outlines the design and components of the Scraperwork Framework, a Python-based framework inspired by Scrapy but designed to be more in-process oriented and accessible.

 ## Overview

-The Scaperwork Framework follows a layered architecture that separates the scraping process into distinct stages.
+The Scraperwork Framework follows a layered architecture that separates the scraping process into distinct stages.
 Each stage is responsible for a specific task and can be customized and extended to meet the requirements of different scraping scenarios.

 The main components of the framework are: